cfwheels/cfwheels/wheels/docs/05 Displaying Views to Users/02 Partials.md

 You can place the partial file anywhere in the `views` folder.
 To make it clear that a file is a partial and not a full page, its filename must start with an underscore character.
-When locating partials, Wheels will use the same rules as it does for the `template` argument to `renderPage()`.
+When locating partials, Wheels will use the same rules as it does for the `template` argument to `renderView()`.
 This means that if you save the partial in the current controller's view folder, you reference it simply by its name.

 For example, if you wanted to have a partial for a comment in your `comments` controller, you would save